Jorisvdv/ING-project/Literature research Discrete event modelling.md

 - What are the main risk drivers in SFO for operational risk events?
 - What are the causal relations between risk drivers and risk events?
 - What are the key performance indicators (KPIs) for the SFO domain?

+The paper developed a network structure for the modelling of operational risk based on a functioning SFO unit within a major Australian bank.
+The dominant perspective used in developing this model structure is that of human error and its role in contributing to operational losses.
+Within the unit under investigation, human action plays a dominant role in the transaction processes, which makes it logical to emphasize human error.

+The model is designed to generate probabilities of operational loss events by consideration of interaction between the working environment, transaction processes and their effect on the generation of human errors.
+A valuable feature of the model is its modularity, which provides the opportunity to add other types of operational loss events as necessary.

+### Babulak, E., & Wang, M. (2008 ).
+Discrete Event Simulation _International Journal of Online Engineering (iJOE) _, _4_ (60)

+Discrete-event simulation represents modeling, simulating, and analyzing systems utilizing the computational and mathematical techniques, while creating a model construct of a conceptual framework that describes a system.
+The system is father simulates by performing experiment(s) using computer implementation of the model and analyzed to draw conclusions from output that assist in decision making process.
+Discrete event simulation technologies have been extensively used by industry and academia to deal with various industrial problems.
+By late 1990s, the discrete event simulation was in doldrums as global manufacturing industries went through radical changes.
+The simulation software industry also went through consolidation.
+The changes have created new problems, challenges and opportunities to the discrete event simulation.
+This chapter reviews the discrete event simulation technologies; discusses challenges and opportunities presented by both global manufacturing and the knowledge economy.
+The authors believe that discrete event simulation remains one of the most effective decision support tools but much need to be done in order to address new challenges.
+To this end,